Sebastian Zawadzki: Solo works

-Zawadzki started out his music career as a jazz pianist at the young age.
-His first album was released by Polish record label For-tune Records – first of them Luminescence (2014) includes minimalistic improvised solo piano compositions that were recorded in RecPublica Studios in Poland.
-The second album Euphony (2015)) is written for an expanded ensemble consisting of string quartet and jazz piano trio.
-Zawadzki was influenced by improvised music and classical music from a young age.
-As a result of his studies he wrote classical pieces - one of them is "Concerto for Bassoon and Chamber Orchestra" (2016), that had its premiere at IX Festiwal Nowego Miasta in Warsaw (2016).
+Zawadzki began his career as a jazz pianist at a young age.
+His first album, Luminescence (2014), was released by Polish record label For-tune Records and features minimalistic improvised solo piano compositions recorded in RecPublica Studios in Poland.
+His second album, Euphony (2015), was written for an expanded ensemble consisting of string quartet and jazz piano trio.

-Sebastian, having completed various music academies and courses in Denmark, Poland, and the United States, made the decision to settle in Denmark, where he started recording his own music.
-His first album, Between the Dusk of a Summer Night (2018), was a sparse work that featured the Budapest Symphony Orchestra and soloists, and marked Sebastian's foray into contemporary classical and minimalism.
+Influenced by improvised music and classical music from a young age, Zawadzki also wrote classical pieces during his studies.
+One of them, Concerto for Bassoon and Chamber Orchestra (2016), had its premiere at the IX Festiwal Nowego Miasta in Warsaw in 2016.

-Shortly thereafter, Sebastian recorded Piano Works Vol.1 (2018) in a studio in Copenhagen, where he explored the vast possibilities of the grand piano, improvisation and preparation.
-Following this, he released Norn (2018), a soundscape for string quartet, synthesizers, and piano.
+After completing studies and courses in Denmark, Poland and the United States, Zawadzki settled in Denmark, where he continued recording his own music.
+His album Between the Dusk of a Summer Night (2018) featured the Budapest Symphony Orchestra and soloists, marking a turn toward contemporary classical music and minimalism.
+Shortly afterwards, he recorded Piano Works Vol.1 (2018) in Copenhagen, exploring improvisation, preparation and the sonic possibilities of the grand piano.
+He then released Norn (2018), a soundscape for string quartet, synthesizers and piano.